 "Retail Giants are taking giant steps to make (some parts of) healthcare more accessible and more convenient.
 Their approach surely will complement or potentially disrupt (some parts of) the existing healthcare business."

 Whether it is to actively shop (or to collect their products bought online), people are going into retail supermarkets at least once a week.
 Nothing is more convenient than finding pretty much everything in one place.
-Offering healthcare services and products only adds convenience to the one-stop shop principle and makes healthcare more accessible by simply putting it where the people are.
+Offering healthcare services and products only add convenience to the one-stop-shop principle and makes healthcare more accessible by simply putting it where the people are.

 In 2014, Walmart launched a US-wide event in their stores called “Healthcare begins here”.
-During one day, it offered their 150 million weekly visitors a guide to a healthier life by offering free access to several preventative services such as blood pressure measurement, immunisation and food advice.
-Ever since that shift, the retailer mainly known for their low prices changed their slogan into “Save money & live better”.
+During one day, it offered its 150 million weekly visitors a guide to a healthier life by offering free access to several preventative services such as blood pressure measurement, immunization, and food advice.
+Ever since that shift, the retailer mainly known for its low prices changed its slogan to “Save money & live better”.
 Walmart understands that it has the power to put healthcare where the people are, and currently also offers 4500 pharmacies, 3000 vision clinics, 1000 digital health kiosks, and several urgency clinics in the immediate vicinity of the frequently visited stores.

 Amazon, the world’s biggest online retailer, purchased Whole Foods, the company that brought health food mainstream.
 Amazon now has 500 brick & mortar grocery stores across the US market allowing them to deliver their online product offering at the same ‘stop’ people are buying fresh and healthy groceries.